janwright73/formik-form/README.md

 # formik-form
-This exercise for formik form experience.
-Two input forms are added to the screen with basic validation.
+This exercise is for formik form experience.
+Two input fields (email and password) are added to the screen with basic validation.

 This project demonstrates the following concepts: